How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-The following two graphs show your daily income flow and recurring gross, as well as the dynamics of active subscriptions and active trials of your app.
-You can use them to track any changes in your app and respond to them quickly.
+The next two graphs illustrate your daily income flow and recurring gross, along with the dynamics of active subscriptions and active trials for your mobile app.
+These graphs can be used to monitor any changes in your product and respond promptly.

 Active subscriptions trials